Rosewood1985/ai-sports-edge/comprehensive-ai-sports-edge-documentation.md

   - Resolution: Switched to custom hooks and direct component implementation

 **Documentation vs. Implementation Gap:**
 The documentation describes a complete accessibility implementation, but several components and features are still in development or not fully implemented.
-The core accessibility infrastructure exists, but comprehensive WCAG 2.1 compliance has not been fully achieved or verified through testing.
+The core accessibility infrastructure exists, including keyboard navigation and voice control support, but comprehensive WCAG 2.1 compliance has not been fully achieved or verified through testing.
+Voice control implementation provides a foundation for alternative input methods, but requires integration with a real voice recognition library for production use.

 ---